codatio/codat-docs/docs/underwriting/uw-decision.md

 ## Generating an automatic decision

+-We expect you to have your own list of statuses, thresholds, data requirements, and error handling. - Expand on this

+:::tip Demo app: receiving the decision

+Continue calling the `GET applications/{applicationId}` endpoint periodically to view the status of the loan until it is updated with an underwriting decision.

 Only if all the thresholds are met or surpassed by the applicant, the loan request is automatically updated with an _Accepted_ status.
 Otherwise, the application is updated with a _Rejected_ status.
 We also cater for a scenario of programmatic errors that means a decision could not be made with a _UnderwritingFailure_ status.

-:::tip Demo app: receiving the decision

-Any details on the file directory and if there is anything specific to do there?

-Continue calling the `GET applications/{applicationId}` endpoint periodically to view the status of the loan until it is updated with an underwriting decision.

 :::